Anguilla

 Safety and Security for Productions

-Key safety considerations include:
+Key safety considerations

-• Secure storage for camera and lighting equipment
+• Secure storage for camera and lighting equipment at all times

 • Supervised vehicles during location moves

-• Weather monitoring during hurricane season
+• Weather monitoring during hurricane season (June–November)

-• Marine safety for boat-based activity
+• Marine safety protocols for boat-based activity

 • Sun and heat management for exterior days